orzock/orzock.github.io/_posts/2024-07-31-Event Marketing Plan.md

 date: 2024-08-02
 categories: [Event Marketing]
 tags: [event marketing, outbound marketing, trade show] #TAG names should always be lowercase
-description: Medivista AG, a pioneering (and fictional) startup founded in 2024 in Lausanne, specializes in cutting-edge AI-powered medical image analysis and patient profile management services.
-As a B2B Event Manager, I’ll showcase my strategies at Euretina 2024 to amplify our presence in the ophthalmology sector, detailing our meticulous event marketing management plan to ensure a powerful impact.
+description: Medivista AG, a pioneering fictional startup founded in 2024 in Lausanne, specializes in cutting-edge AI-powered medical image analysis and patient profile management services.
+As a B2B Event Manager, I will showcase my strategies at EURETINA 2024 to amplify our presence in the ophthalmology sector.
+This blog details our meticulous event marketing plan to ensure a powerful impact.
 image: event/euretina/1_Medivista in Euretina 2024.jpg
 ---